This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Appliqué and Detail Work: For nearly invisible stitching, nothing beats Silk #100 or Invisible Thread.

-These recommendations come from testing, education, and feedback from thousands of real-world quilters just like you.
+These recommendations are based on testing, education, and feedback from thousands of real-world quilters like you.

 The Right Thread Isn't Just About Looks